The Global Tobacco Control Research Programme

 at Simon Fraser University

-Tobacco use and exposure causes more than 7 million deaths each year worldwide.
-If current trends continue, 1 billion deaths will be attributable to tobacco by the end of the twenty-first century.
+Tobacco use and exposure to tobacco smoke kills more than 8 million people every year.
+If current trends continue, 1 billion deaths will be attributable to tobacco use by the end of the twenty-first century.
 The impact of tobacco use is disproportionately borne by low- and middle-income countries, where almost 80% of the world's more than 1 billion smokers live.

-The programme builds on previous research by team members that has produced detailed analyses of the strategies of transnational tobacco companies in a globalised economy; tobacco industry activities in low and middle-income countries; and challenges to implementation of effective tobacco control policy; industry complicity in illicit trade in tobacco; targetting of specific populations, and influence on national, regional and global policy processes.
+The programme builds on previous research by team members that has produced detailed insights into the strategies of transnational tobacco companies in a globalised economy.
+These include tobacco industry activities in low and middle-income countries; industry challenges to implementation of effective tobacco control policy; industry complicity in illicit trade in tobacco; targetting of specific populations, and influence on national, regional and global policy processes.

 A key element of the Programme is the support of student research at SFU and other institutions, and we welcome enquiries from potential students.